braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 ### Step 1: Set key-value pairs on cards

-When creating a Content Card campaign, [key-value pair data]({{site.baseurl}}/docs/developer_guide/customization_guides/content_cards/customizing_behavior/) can be set on each card.
-Our filtering logic will use this key-value pair data to categorize cards.
+When creating a Content Card campaign, set [key-value pair data]({{site.baseurl}}/docs/developer_guide/customization_guides/content_cards/customizing_behavior/) on each card.
+Our filtering logic will use this key-value pair to categorize cards.

 For this example, we'll set a key-value pair with the key `feed_type` that will designate which Content Card feed the card should be displayed in.
 The value will be whatever your custom feeds will be, such as `home_screen` or `marketing`.